inmanta/terraform/README.md

        2. The value can be used anywhere in the model, not only for terraform resources configs.
     2. Disadvantages:
        1. As the value is resolved at compile time, the value we get always comes from the last deployment, not the one to come (obviously).
+       2. There is no safety mechanism to ensure that the value we received from state is still relevant (i.e. if we update the config of entity a, and use its previous state in the model, the state value might not be relevant anymore by the time we reach the deployment).
  2. `terraform::get_resource_attribute_ref(resource, ["id"])`: returns a reference to the value, it can not be manipulated, only assigned in another resource config dict.
     1. Advantages:
        1. It doesn't require multiple compile to resolve the value.